PotapenkoEugene/Microdochium_genome_assembly/README.md

 Microdochium is a genus of ascomycete fungi.
 Genomes of 3 isolates of plant pathogen *Microdochium sp.* were sequenced in Kazan Scientific Center of RAS.
 Reads in FASTQ format were obtained using Illumina MiSeq.

 ## Methods
 Quality check was done with FASTQC (v0.11.5) [2].
 Illumina adapters were trimmed by AfterQC (v0.9.6) [3].
 Reads were assembled using SPAdes (v3.14.0) genome assembler [4].
 Assemblies were evaluated by the QUAST tool.
 We checked contigs for contaminations with KAIJU(web server) [5]/SIDR(alpha version) [6]/Blobtools2(v2.2.0) [7].
 Contaminated reads were filtered out by aligning (bwa-mem v0.7.17-r1188) [8] them to trusted contigs.
 PE and SE reads were taken from alignments with Samtools fastq (v1.9) [9] and assembled with SPAdes.
 After comparing assemblies, we found out that decontamination using Blobtools2 was more effective.
 The assembly quality was evaluated with QUAST(v5.0.2) [10].
 Quantitative assessment of genome assembly completeness was done with BUSCO [11].
 We selected the best assembly for further annotation.
-To mask repetitions we used the RepeatModeler tool (v2.0.1.
+To mask repeats we used the RepeatModeler tool (v2.0.1.
 Combined Database: Dfam_3.0, RepBase-20170127) [12].
 Structural annotation was performed with AUGUSTUS (v3.2.3) [13].
 A genomic annotation of a close related species (*Microdochium bolleyi*) was used for AUGUSTUS training.
 Then KEGG [14] orthology-based functional annotation was done.

 ## Code
 You can find files with code in this repository in **Scripts** folder.